-Would you like to enrol your child in tennis lessons, or has your child caught the tennis bug themselves and keeps wanting to play?
+Would you like to enroll your child in tennis lessons, or has your child caught the tennis bug themselves and keeps wanting to play?

-Tennis is quite a technical sport and requires patience, commitment and lots of practise to master.
-It’s also crucial that your child learns the important fundamentals of the game and is taught proper technique from the start so they don’t form bad habits that can be hard to unlearn as they get older.
+Tennis is quite a technical sport and requires patience, commitment and lots of practice to master.
+It’s also crucial that your child learns the important fundamentals of the game and proper techniques.
+So they don’t form bad habits that are harder to unlearn as they get older.

-This way you can talk to your child’s coach to ensure they’re learning good habits, and also that you are not wasting your money on poor quality coaching.
+This way you can talk to your child’s coach to ensure they’re learning good habits.
+Additionally, ensuring that you are not wasting your money on poor quality coaching.

 Correct Tennis Stance For Ground strokes

 When playing groundstrokes (forehand and backhand after the ball has bounced) your stance is one of the most important elements in hitting the ball with accuracy and power.

 The three main stances used in modern tennis are:

 Most modern players have their own preferred stances but ALL will use a variety of these stances at one time or another depending on the type of shot they are playing, the height and speed of the ball as it approaches and their position in the court.

 It’s now more common for modern coaches to teach semi-stance or open stance as this allows the player to have their body and head facing in the direction of the approaching ball.
 More traditional coaches will often teach the closed stance as this helps beginners to learn proper shoulder and upper body rotation.

 There’s no one correct type of stance, but it’s important that your child is taught all the variations so they can be prepared for any situation and also eventually choose a style that feels comfortable for them.